 Using the Scholarships Search

-- If a Campus Representative is listed for an award, contact Judith Zang or the Campus Rep ASAP to receive specialized guidance — preferably before or by the beginning of the specific award's next competition.
+- If a Campus Representative is listed for an award, contact Judith Zangor the designated Campus Rep ASAP to receive specialized guidance—preferably by the opening of the award's next competition cycle.
 These awards often have a campus deadline earlier than the official foundation/program deadline; some of them also involve an internal nomination and/or endorsement process.

-- If you want to expand your scholarship search, look at Other Scholarship Databases.
-Although there are close to 80 awards on the CCU Scholarship list, many more exist!
-These databases will be especially useful to international and graduate students.
+- There are ~100 scholarship opportunities under the main scholarship database (see Search Scholarship).
+If you want to expand your scholarship search, look at Other Scholarship Databases.
+These are especially useful to international and graduate students.

-- Once you decide on the award(s) you want to pursue, schedule an appointment with Judith Zang well in advance of the award deadline to receive more detailed advice and feedback on your application drafts.
+- Once you decide on the award(s) you want to pursue, schedule another appointment well in advance of the award deadline to receive more detailed advice and feedback on your application drafts.

 - Become familiar with the eligibility requirements, deadlines, criteria, application components, and mission of the different awards that interest you.
-Take notes.
+Take notes and start a spread sheet.
 ORGANIZATION IS KEY.

 - A polished national scholarship application requires time and thought.
 Researching the award, compiling the required supplementary materials (transcripts, recommendation letters, etc.), drafting your statements, doing numerous rounds of editing, and seeking feedback are all part of the process.

 - Set a date to complete everything at least a few days earlier than the actual award deadline.